baronkwan/Personalortfolio/README.md

-# sinatra_bootstrap_skeleton
-Sinatra Skeleton with Bootstrap and User Login and Authentication

 # Personalortfolio

+This web application uses Sinatra Skeleton with Bootstrap.

+Featuring
+	- User Login and Authentication
+	- Barchart Market Data API
+	- Use AJAX to show response of user's action